Boise State University Policy #: 7470

 - B. When school is not in session, or for students on a summer break, a student may work up to but no more than forty (40) hours per week.
 Any student working more than twenty-nine (29) hours per week may do so no more than ninety (90) days during any break or summer session.

-- C. International students may not work more than twenty (20) hours per week.
+- C. When enrolled in fall or spring semesters, International students may not work more than twenty (20) hours per week.
+International students may work up to but no more than forty (40) hours per week during academic breaks and summer.

 - D. Student employees are “at will” and may be lawfully released or terminated without cause at any time.